CPM 20CV Chef knives

 Spine thickness: 2.2mm

-CPM 20CV is a steel created by Crucible to be excellent at resisting wear and corrosion.
+CPM 20CV is a modern powder super steel created by Crucible to be excellent at resisting wear and corrosion.
 It's balanced with good toughness as 20CV combines vanadium for edge retention with a high percentage of chromium.
 It's comparable to Bohler's M390 stainless steel or Carpenter's CTS-204P.
-These super steels share their composition and are regarded as the best knife steels available, however due to the raw material cost they are often only seen in smaller pocket knives
+These super steels share their composition and are regarded as some of the best knife steels available, however due to the raw material cost they are often only seen in smaller pocket knives

 This premium "super steel" is made up of 1.9% carbon, 20% chromium, 4% vanadium, 1% molybdenum and 0.6% tungsten.